kyleyholder/Medical-Research-Agent/README.md

 - Social media profiles
 - Contact information

-#### Option 3: NPI Number Lookup
+#### Option 3: NPI Number Lookup (Progressive Filtering)
+The NPI lookup now uses an improved progressive filtering approach for better user experience:

-Enter the following information:
+**Step 1**: Enter basic information:
 - Doctor's first name
 - Doctor's last name

-- Optional state abbreviation (e.g., 'CA', 'NY')
+**Step 2**: Progressive refinement (only when needed):
+- If multiple results found, you'll be prompted for state
-- Optional city
+- If still multiple results, you'll be prompted for city
-- Optional specialty
+- If still multiple results, you'll be prompted for specialty
+- If multiple results remain, you can select from a list

+**Benefits**:
+- Starts simple with just name
+- Only asks for additional details when necessary
+- Provides real-time result counts
+- Handles common names efficiently
+- Graceful fallbacks for edge cases

 #### Option 4: X/Twitter Profile Analysis
 Enter an X username (with or without @) to: